BW Group: BW Epic Kosan

-DHT

-DHT is an independent crude oil tanker company.
-New York Stock Exchange (NYSE) listed, BW is the company's largest shareholder.
-It trades internationally and consists of crude oil tankers in the Very Large Crude Carriers (VLCC) segment.
-The company operates through its integrated management companies in Monaco, Singapore, Oslo, and Norway.

-The company is led by Co-Chief Executive Officers Svein Moxnes Harfjeld and Trygve P. Munthe, CFO Laila C. Halvorsen, Technical Director Svenn Magne Edvardsen, and Director of Chartering and Operations J. Stephen Eglin.

 Hafnia

 Hafnia ((OSL): HAFNI) is one of the world's leading tanker owners, transporting oil, oil products and chemicals for major national and international oil companies, chemical companies, as well as trading and utility companies.
 Hafnia has its headquarters in Singapore, and other offices in Copenhagen, Houston, Dubai and a presence in both Manila, Mumbai and Monaco.

 As Owners and Operators of over 200 vessels, Hafnia offers technical management, commercial and chartering services, pool management, and a large-scale bunker desk.
 Hafnia has offices in Singapore, Copenhagen, Houston, and Dubai and currently employs over 4000 employees onshore and at sea.

 Hafnia is managed by CEO Mikael Skov and CFO Perry Van Echtelt, alongside its Executive Management Team, which is composed of Jens Christophersen, EVP, Commercial, Mia Krogslund Jørgensen, VP, People, Culture & Strategy, Søren Steenberg Jensen, EVP, Asset Management, and Ralph Juhl, EVP, Technical.

+In December 2025, it was announced that Hafnia had completed the acquisition of approximately 14 per cent of TORM from Oaktree Capital Management for US$311.43 million.
+The transaction involved around 14.1 million TORM A-shares and resulted in Hafnia becoming a significant minority shareholder.